-4. Equal Opportunities and Diversity Policy
+4. Equal Opportunities, Diversity and Inclusion Policy

 We acknowledge the multi-cultural and diverse nature of the UK workforce and society in general.
 We therefore promote a working environment in which diversity is recognised, valued and encouraged.
 We are committed to principles of fairness and mutual respect where everyone accepts the concept of individual responsibility.
-It is therefore your responsibility to make sure you observe and adhere to this policy at all times.
-We view any breach seriously and will investigate, taking disciplinary action where necessary.
-This may include dismissal in instances which we consider to be gross misconduct.